DominicKramer/mathlingua-website/docs/mathlore.md

 # Mathlore

-Mathlore is the name of the website that will host the collection of mathematical knowledge encoded in the Mathlingua language with powerful features to allow one to easily search the knowledgebase.
+Mathlore is the site that hosts the community grown collection of mathematical knowledge encoded in the Mathlingua lange.
+You can access it at [mathlore.org](https://mathlore.org).

-## Status

-Currently Mathlore is in the UI design phase and its progress is blocked on the Mathlingua compiler, specifically the (in progress) work in the type checker needed to render Mathlingua documents in the browser.
+Contributions to Mathlore are welcome from everyone and to get started see the [Getting Started](./getting_started.md) page.